 MILCON, on the other hand, are generally larger projects that are not routine maintenance and repair; therefore, MILCON projects/actions ARE NOT to be CATEXed without undergoing a Level II, Quantitative Assessment, with ACAM.
 Additionally, the 40 CFR 93.153(c)(2)(iv) General Conformity exemption does not apply.
-The CATEX may be taken on MILCON projects/actions ONLY if the ACAM assessment (Level II) indicates an insignificant air quality impact.
-Additionally, documentation is required, specifically state:
+The CATEX may be taken, from an air quality point of view, on MILCON projects/actions ONLY if the ACAM assessment (Level II) indicates an insignificant air quality impact.
+Additionally, documentation is required, so specifically state the following:

-- CATEX 32 CFR 989 A2.3.8 (only if ACAM assessment indicate insignificant air impact) and - General Conformity exemption 40 CFR 93.153(c)(1) if action will occur within a nonattainment or maintenance area.
+- CATEX 32 CFR 989 A2.3.8 is applicable (only if an ACAM assessment indicates an insignificant air impact), and - General Conformity exemption 40 CFR 93.153 (c)(2)(iv) is also applicable (only if action will occur within a nonattainment or maintenance area).

-- Only SRM projects/actions can apply this CATEX directly - MILCON projects/actions must undergo a Level II assessment with ACAM regardless of the area's NAAQS attainment status. - Must specifically document CATEX 32 CFR 989 A2.3.8 applies.
+- Only SRM projects/actions can apply this CATEX directly: - Must specifically document "SRM; therefore, CATEX 32 CFR 989 A2.3.8 applies". - MILCON projects/actions must undergo a Level II assessment with ACAM: - o If ACAM assessment indicates a significant impact, CATEX 32 CFR 989 A2.3.8 does not apply. - o If ACAM assessment indicates an insignificant impact, specifically document the "ACAM assessment indicated an insignificant impact; therefore CATEX 32 CFR 989 A2.3.8 applies".

-- Only SRM projects/actions can apply this CATEX directly - MILCON projects/actions must undergo a Level II assessment with ACAM regardless of the area's NAAQS attainment status. - Must specifically document CATEX 32 CFR 989 A2.3.8 and the 40 CFR 93.153(c)(2)(iv) General Conformity exemption both apply b.
-CATEX Action 32 CFR 989 A2.3.11.
+- Only SRM projects/actions can apply this CATEX directly: - Must specifically document "CATEX 32 CFR 989 A2.3.8 and the 40 CFR 93.153 (c)(2)(iv) General Conformity exemption both apply". - MILCON projects/actions must undergo a Level II assessment with ACAM: - If ACAM assessment indicates a significant impact, CATEX 32 CFR 989 A2.3.8 and the 40 CFR 93.153(c)(2)(iv) General Conformity exemption both do not apply". - If ACAM assessment indicates an insignificant impact, specifically document the "ACAM assessment indicated an insignificant impact; therefore CATEX 32 CFR 989 A2.3.8 and the 40 CFR 93.153 (c)(2)(iv) General Conformity exemption both apply".